project-dy/wdotcrawl/readme.md

     crawl.py http://example.wikidot.com --dump ExampleRepo
     crawl.py http://example.wikidot.com --log --page example-page

-It uses internal Wikidot AJAX requests to do it's job.
+It uses internal Wikidot AJAX requests to do its job.
 If you're from Wikidot, please don't break it.
 Thank you!
 We'll try to be nice and not put a load on your servers.

 Downloading of large sites might take a while.
 If anything breaks, just restart the same command, it'll continue from where it crashed.